jagoly/sqee/README.md

 ### Building SQEE

-To build SQEE, you will need SFML [>= 2.5.1](https://www.sfml-dev.org/download.php).
-Everything else is included in the Repo.
-On linux, you grab SFML from your distro's repos, if available and up to date.
+To build SQEE, you will need [SFML >= 2.5.1](https://www.sfml-dev.org/download.php).
+Everything else is included in the repo.
+On linux, you can grab SFML from your distro's repos, if available and up to date.
 Otherwise, you can build and/or install it manually from the links above.

 A C++ 17 capable compiler is required.
-SQEE is primarily tested with GCC and Clang, but should build with MSVC as well (see appveyor(https://ci.appveyor.com/project/jagoly/sqee)).
+SQEE is primarily tested with GCC and Clang, but should build with MSVC as well (see [appveyor](https://ci.appveyor.com/project/jagoly/sqee)).